Sigismund III Vasa: Opposition

 At the subsequent Sejm session, assembled in March 1590, Zamoyski persuaded the gathered deputies and representatives to exclude Archduke Maximilian from future candidacy to the throne, describing the possibility of Austrian intrigues and the looming threat of the Turkish Empire.
 His opponents, headed by Primate Karnkowski, formed an informal confederation immediately after the Sejm rose to protest the decrees.
 All of the decrees of the first Sejm were rescinded by a second Sejm which sat at the end of the same year: the Hetmanship was suspended, the party of Maximilian was amnestied, the Zborowskis were rehabilitated, and Zamoyski's counterparts were removed from the royal court.
 Tensions between Sweden and Poland grew further over the ownership of Estonia following the dissolution of the Livonian Order; Zamoyski held Sigismund accountable for the dispute.

 Sigismund's leniency towards the Habsburgs also alienated some clerics; the Austrians wanted to prevent Andrew Báthory from seizing the bishopric of Kraków and succeeded in doing so by diplomatic coaxing or coercion.
 The new papal nuncio, Annibale di Capua, a staunch Habsburg supporter, eventually convinced Sigismund to nominate Jerzy Radziwiłł after Piotr Myszkowski died on 5 April 1591.
-Capua stressed that Andrew had not been an ordained priest and was not legally capable to become bishop.
+Capua stressed that Andrew had not been an ordained priest and was not legally capable of becoming a bishop.
 The decision strained the once friendly relations between Poland and Transylvania.